Signorlupo22/teachFlowex/README.md

-# DevLern VS Code Extension
+# Teachflow VS Code Extension

 ## Overview

-The **DevLern VS Code Extension** is a powerful tool designed to enhance your development workflow within Visual Studio Code by allowing you to interact with a specific remote service.
+The **Teachflow VS Code Extension** is a powerful tool designed to enhance your development workflow within Visual Studio Code by allowing you to interact with a specific remote service.
 The extension integrates with the remote service hosted at `https://teachflow.app`, enabling you to perform various operations such as code insertion, code removal, file creation, and more directly from within VS Code.

 ## Features